-- (1) BOTH Club Linesmen should report to the Referee BEFORE the start of the match, and receive his instructions, and be informed that no matter what may be their personal opinion the decision of the Referee is final, and must not be questioned. - (2) The work allotted to them as CLUB Linesmen is to signal WHEN the ball is ENTIRELY over the touch-line, and to indicate WHICH side is entitled to the throw-in, subject always to the decision of the Referee.
+- (1) BOTH Club Linesmen should report to the Referee BEFORE the start of the match, and receive his instructions, and be informed that no matter what may be their personal opinion the decision of the Referee is final, and must not be questioned. - (2) The work allotted to them as Club Linesmen is to signal when the ball is entirely over the touch-line, and to indicate which side is entitled to the throw-in, subject always to the decision of the Referee.

-Keeping in mind their distinctive duties outlined above Referees should decide beforehand exactly WHAT they want their Club Linesmen to do, and should be able to tell them distinctly how they can best help him.
+Keeping in mind their distinctive duties outlined above Referees should decide beforehand exactly what they want their Club Linesmen to do, and should be able to tell them distinctly how they can best help him.
 It is essential that there should be some conference between the three officials BEFORE any match.
 As the chief of this trio, the Referee must be able to indicate clearly to his assistants how they may best help him.
 His instructions must be specific, in order to avoid confusion.
 On their side, the LINESMEN must fully appreciate the Referee's prior authority, and accept his rulings without question, should there be any difference of opinion amongst them.
-Their relationship to him MUST be one of assistance and neither undue intervention nor opposition.
-The Referee will co-operate with his Linesmen on the following matters and indicate to them;
+Their relationship to him Must be one of assistance and neither undue intervention nor opposition.
+The Referee will operate the diagonal system of control when his linesmen are neutral.
+When they are not neutral he shall inform them which method he intends to operate.
+He will co-operate with his linesmen on the following matters and indicate to them.

-- (a) The time by his watch. - (b) The side of the field which each Linesman will take in each half of the match. - (c) Their duties prior to the commencement of the game, such as the examination of the appurtenances of the game. - (d) Which shall be the senior Linesman in case of need. - (e) The position to be taken for corner-kicks. - (f) The sign that he has noticed his Linesman, but has overruled the indication therefrom. - (g) Which action in the throw-in shall be the province of the Linesman, and which that of the Referee, e.g., many Referees ask their Linesmen to watch for foot-faults whilst they look for the hand faults. - (h) The general procedure which he proposes to adopt as match official, viz., diagonal system of control, or which other method he prefers.
+- (a) The time by his watch. - (b) The side of the field which each Linesman will take in each half of the match. - (c) Their duties prior to the commencement of the game, such as the examination of the appurtenances of the game. - (d) Which shall be the senior Linesman in case of need. - (e) The position to be taken for corner-kicks. - (f) The sign that he has noticed his Linesman, but has overruled the indication therefrom. - (g) Which action in the throw-in shall be the province of the Linesman, and which that of the Referee, e.g., many Referees ask their Linesmen to watch for foot-faults whilst they look for the hand-faults.